Screen Porch Builders Near You in the Kansas City Area

 Screened porch in Prairie Village KS with open gable roof

-Will your new porch or porch and deck entail more work around your home?
+Will your new screened in porch or porch and deck entail more work around your home?

 In years past, adding a porch or deck, or porch and deck combination meant adding annual maintenance tasks around your home.
 That no longer needs to be the case.
 Your new porch can be built with low-maintenance materials to ensure there is no staining, sealing, scraping or other maintenance that’s required on an ongoing basis.
 It’s important to note that low maintenance is not the same as no maintenance.
 No surface is no maintenance.
 If dirt or stains land on the surfaces, you’ll need to clean those surfaces the way you do inside your home.
 In most cases, low-maintenance surfaces are easier to clean than traditional higher maintenance outdoor building materials such as pressure-treated lumber.

 Low-maintenance deck and screen porch with shed roof